 - ½ tsp Granulated Sugar

-- Pour milk and oil in the middle.
-Mix them properly until everything s well combined.
+- Mix them properly until everything is well combined.

-- Knead it properly and make six balls out of the dough.
+- Make a few balls out of the dough.

-- Fry them on low heat until they turn golden brown and cooked through.
+- Add a little more oil as the dough is frying.
+Fry them on low heat until they turn golden brown and cooked through

 Frequently Asked Questions (FAQs)